-111.17.3.24 public UPnPlcon[] getlcons(String locale)
+111.17.3.24 public UPnPlcon[] getIcons(String locale)

-□ Lists all icons for this device in a given locale.
+- locale A language tag as defined by RFC 1766 and maintained by ISO 639.
+Examples include "de", "en" or "en-US".
+The default locale of the device is specified by passing a null argument. - □ Lists all icons for this device in a given locale.
 The UPnP specification allows a device to present different icons based on the client's locale.